oobabooga/text-generation-webui/README.md

 ## Acknowledgment

 In August 2023, [Andreessen Horowitz](https://a16z.com/) (a16z) provided a generous grant to encourage and support my independent work on this project.
 I am **extremely** grateful for their trust and recognition.

+## GitHub Sponsors

+The following is a list of top-tier sponsors for this project here on GitHub:

+* Be the first one!
+Visit https://github.com/sponsors/oobabooga/.